An update on UK Payroll Compliance Issues

 What will you achieve?

-Reassurance that they are aware of all the compliance changes that took effect the start of the current UK tax year in April 2020 and a heads up of planned legislative change for the tax year beginning of April 2021.
+Reassurance and an awareness of all the compliance changes that took effect at the start of the current UK tax year in April 2022 and the impact of the Growth Plan announcements and what businesses, and payroll departments need to be aware of.
+Also, a heads up of planned legislative changes for the next tax year April 2023 and beyond.

 What will be covered?